University of Science and Technology of China: Present

-Since its participation in the CAS Experimental Program of Knowledge Innovation, USTC has achieved a batch of important and innovative results in the basic research of nano science and technology, quantum information science, life science research, fire science, and fire protection technology, polar scientific investigation and research, bio-mass clean energy research.
+Since its participation in the CAS Experimental Program of Knowledge Innovation, USTC has achieved a batch of results in the basic research of nano science and technology, quantum information science, life science research, fire science, and fire protection technology, polar scientific investigation and research, bio-mass clean energy research.

 Rankings and reputation

 General rankings

 USTC is generally considered one of the most competitive universities in the country, and consistently ranked among the top universities in Asia according to several major international university rankings.
 The joint THE-QS World University Rankings 2005 ranked USTC 4th in China (after Peking, Tsinghua and Fudan), 13th in Asia and 93rd in the world.
 The Times Higher Education World University Rankings 2011 placed USTC 49th in the world, 7th in Asia and 2nd in China after Peking.
 It ranked 10th in Asia and 4th in Emerging countries & Mainland China in 2020 by Times Higher Education.

 As of 2025, the Times Higher Education World University Rankings ranked USTC #6 in China, #11 in Asia and #51 in the world.
-The Academic Ranking of World Universities (ARWU), also known as the "Shanghai Ranking", placed USTC 40th in the world, 6th in Asia, and 5th in China.
-The 2025 US News Best Global Universities ranked USTC #71 overall in the world, #13 in Asia and #7 in mainland China.
+The Academic Ranking of World Universities (ARWU), also known as the "Shanghai Ranking", placed USTC 39th in the world, 6th in Asia, and 5th in China.
+The 2026 US News Best Global Universities ranked USTC #59 overall in the world, #13 in Asia and #7 in mainland China.
 USTC is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where they ranked 51–60th globally.

 USTC was ranked # 6 in China, # 12 in Asia and #62 worldwide in 2025 in terms of aggregate performance from the four most widely observed university rankings (THE+ARWU+QS+US News).